-The Head Teacher monitors the effectiveness of this policy on a regular basis.
-They report to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.
+The Head of School monitors the effectiveness of this policy on a regular basis.
+They report to the Executive Head Teacher and Governing Body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.

 The school keeps a record of incidents of misbehaviour as outlined above.